sebas20002000/cpm/README.md

+A simple react-based program that calculates the Critical Path Method given a list of tasks

 # Instalation
 ## Prerequisites
-    - Node
+Node

 ## Building
+run
+    ’npm install’, and then
-    run ’npm run dev’ and use the link provided by it
+    ’npm run dev’
+and use the link provided by it